 If you’d like to see how vote decay is currently affecting the vote results of EOS Block Producers, you can go through EOS Authority’s Voting Decay Analysis which tracks the decay of vote strength on the network.

 If you want to view your current loss of voting strength, you can look up your account on eosq.
-By going to the “Votes” tab, you can find the last time you voted, as well as the current relative strength of your vote.
+By going to the “Votes” tab, you can find the current relative strength of your vote.
 It’s a quick and simple way to easily view the amount of strength your vote stands to gain by simply revoting.

 How Do I Cast My Vote?

 While there are many voting tools available to you, EOS Canada recommends our multi-functional tool `eosc`.
 Once you’ve got it set up for your account, you can enter the command `eosc vote producers [YOUR ACCOUNT NAME] [LIST OF PRODUCERS]` and it’s as simple as that.